calbasantana/rover/README.md

 [PICTURE]

-The most efficient way of making the body for the rover is to lasercut most of it.
-This is because lasercutting is much quicker than 3D printing and can be great for rapid prototyping.
-I usually have students lasercut cardboard designs first to ensure their dimensions are correct and then final designs are made on 3mm/6mm plywood.
+The rover body needs to be able to hold the most critical parts of the rover, specifically the PCB and batteries.
+It is also usually the largest single piece of the rover.
+For this reason, lasercutting is particularly useful.
+You can not only make large parts without warping, as would occur with 3D printing such a large piece, but you can also make them fast, allowing room for rapid prototyping and fixing of mistakes (because things seldom go right the first time around).

 ## OnShape

-Designs are made on [OnShape](https://cad.onshape.com/).
+To make the body and other parts of the rover, I use [OnShape](https://cad.onshape.com/) and recommend that my students do the same.
 This is a free online CAD tool, available on all devices and can run even on the most limited of hardware machines.

 ### OnShape Tutorial

-I ask my students to follow the OnShape Tutorial first, creating a skateboard to familiarize themselves with the tools of OnShape.
+I ask my students to follow an [OnShape Tutorial](https://learn.onshape.com/courses/unit-2-designing-a-skateboard) first, creating a skateboard to familiarize themselves with the tools of OnShape.
 Most useful are the sketch, extrude, mirror, and dimension tools.

+After students have become familiar with OnShape, it is then recommended that they create their own OnShape document and share it out with their group members.
+While one person will be primarily taking the responsibility of the document, they should all be involved with determining measurements and making design decisions.
+There will also be days where the lead the designer may be out, so others need to step in their place to continue progress.

 ### OnShape CAD Model

+Below you will see an example of what a rover could look like.
+This is a very basic design and students can - and should - deviate from it to suit their needs.

+Most notable about this design are the following features:

+* Vertical PCB: This makes it so
+* Four Wheels: This
+* Compactness: Small

 ### Videos for Support